-Public Resources Advisory Group, New York, New York, has served as financial advisor to the Authority with respect to the issuance and sale of the 2011 Bonds.
-Public Resources Advisory Group is a financial advisory and consulting organization and is not engaged in the business of underwriting, marketing, or trading of municipal or any other negotiable instruments.
+Public Resources Advisory Group ("PRAG"), New York, New York, is serving as financial advisor to the Treasury Board in connection with the issuance of the Bonds.
+PRAG has assisted in the preparation of this Official Statement and in the matters relating to the planning, structuring and issuance of the Bonds and has provided other advice.
+PRAG is a financial advisory and consulting organization and is not engaged in the business of underwriting, marketing or trading municipal or any other negotiable instruments.